tensorflow/mlir-hlo/stablehlo/docs/dynamism.md

   shape information throughout the entire program.
 - [`stablehlo-canonicalize-dynamism`][canonicalize-dynamism] to replace dynamic
   ops with their static variants.
+- [`stablehlo-check-shape-assertions`][check-shape-assertions] to check and
+  remove shape assertions custom calls.

 See linked documentation for up-to-date information and examples.